 - Supply a consultancy service for plumbing and drainage related issues.

 These services are provided at a competitive price.
 For more information on fees refer to the Planning and Development schedule of fees and charges.

 As constructed drainage plans

 Council can also supply existing "as constructed drainage plans" and "all services plans" of council assets.
+To request an as constructed drainage plan, please complete this online form.
 For more information, read our As Constructed Drainage Plans information sheet, or contact council.

 Plumbing and drainage information and resources

 On Tap is a newsletter released every four months from the Hydraulic and Building Services Unit to our customers in the trade community, for general updates as well as the latest in processes and legislation.

 For more information, subscribe to On Tap.